kyma-project/test-infra/docs/prow/prow-jobs-quick-start.md

 # Prow Jobs QuickStart

 This document provides an overview of how to quickly start working with Prow jobs.
+> **NOTE:** Please be aware that there are two kinds of Prow jobs.
+If you want to create a job for the component, read [Manage component jobs with templates](./manage-component-jobs-with-templates.md).

 1. Fork the [`test-infra`](https://github.com/kyma-project/test-infra) repository and feature a new branch.